christophedc0/blog.iety.xyz/ansible.md

 Now it will ask for the password that you used for encrypting the api key file.

-### How to edit encrypted files without decrypting it.
+### How to edit encrypted files without decrypting it

 ```bash
 ansible-vault edit /etc/ansible/vars/api_key.yml